-All parts of the feed discovery and processing happens locally on the user’s own computer without involving privacy-dubious middleware servers; and it’s all built in top of open web standards.
+All parts of the feed discovery and processing happen locally on the user’s own computer without involving privacy-dubious middleware servers, and it’s all built-in top of open web standards.

 Sleipnir’s feed parser isn’t the most sophisticated and unfortunately has a few [undocumented] requirements: It supports Atom 1 and RSS2, the content must contain an